 Hi!
 We are Daryll and Elaine Smith of Holiday Hills Christmas Trees.
-We have been growing our beautiful premium Oregon Christmas trees in the Willamette Valley and selling them here in the greater San Antonio, Texas area since 1986.
-This will be our 27th year.
+We have been growing our beautiful premium Oregon Christmas trees in the Willamette Valley and selling them here in the greater San Antonio, Texas area since 1988.

 San Antonio is a beautiful, vibrant city with so much to see and do, so if you come down to help us this year, allow plenty of time before and after the season to enjoy the area.
 San Antonio is well known for its River Walk for good reason – the Christmas light display is spectacular – it’s like a fairy-wonderland, with boat rides, music, shops, and food – so much food!
 And you usually don’t need to bundle up against the cold.

 (1) LOT OPERATORS (each position = two people):

 These positions are for two people, and both of you need to be healthy, active adults, and at least one of you needs to be strong enough physically to wrestle heavy trees occasionally or assist with loading trees onto car tops or into the back of pickups or car trunks.

 Each year we operate approximately 15 retail sales locations, each staffed with two Lot Operators who “live” on location in their own RV.
 Contracts run from the 1st or 2nd weeks in November through clean-up, which can be shortly before Christmas if we sell out early (which is always our goal), or shortly after Christmas.